 Connections that authenticate to us, or that we authenticate, are defined in the iax.conf and sip.conf files as users and peers.
 Connections that do both may be defined as friends.
 When determining which way the authentication is occurring, it is always important to view the direction of the channels from Asterisk’s viewpoint, as connections are being accepted and created by the Asterisk server.

-is any system/user/endpoint that we allow to connect to
+A connection defined as a user is any system/user/endpoint that we allow to connect to

 us.
 Keep in mind that a user